-These are examples of inappropriate activity on the District website, but the District reserves the right to take immediate action regarding activities (1) that create security and/or safety issues for the District, students, employees, schools, network or computer resources, or (2) that expend District resources on content the District in its sole discretion determines lacks legitimate educational content/purpose, or (3) other activities as determined by District as inappropriate.
+These are examples of inappropriate activity on the Network website, but the Network reserves the right to take immediate action regarding activities (1) that create security and/or safety issues for the Network, students, employees, schools, network or computer resources, or (2) that expend Network resources on content the Network in its sole discretion determines lacks legitimate educational content/purpose, or (3) other activities as determined by Network as inappropriate.

-Violating any state or federal law or municipal ordinance, such as: Accessing or transmitting pornography of any kind, obscene depictions, harmful materials, materials that encourage others to violate the law, confidential information or copyrighted materials;
+Violating any state or federal law or municipal ordinance, such as:

-- Criminal activities that can be punished under law; - Selling or purchasing illegal items or substances; - Obtaining and/or using anonymous email sites; spamming; spreading viruses;

-• Causing harm to others or damage to their property, such as:
+- Accessing or transmitting pornography of any kind, obscene depictions, harmful materials, materials that encourage others to violate the law, confidential information or copyrighted materials; - Criminal activities that can be punished under law; - Selling or purchasing illegal items or substances; - Obtaining and/or using anonymous email sites; spamming; spreading viruses; - Causing harm to others or damage to their property, such as: - Using profane, abusive, or impolite language; threatening, harassing, or making damaging or false statements about others or accessing, transmitting, or downloading offensive, harassing, or disparaging materials;

-- 1. Using profane, abusive, or impolite language; threatening, harassing, or making damaging or false statements about others or accessing, transmitting, or downloading offensive, harassing, or disparaging materials; - 2.
-Deleting, copying, modifying, or forging other users' names, emails, files, or data; disguising one's identity, impersonating other users, or sending anonymous email; - 3.
-Damaging computer equipment, files, data or the network in any way, including intentionally accessing, transmitting or downloading computer viruses or other harmful files or programs, or disrupting any computer system performance; - 4.
-Using any District computer to pursue "hacking," internal or external to the District, or attempting to access information protected by privacy laws; or - 5.
-Accessing, transmitting or downloading large files, including "chain letters" or any type of "pyramid schemes".

-• Engaging in uses that jeopardize access or lead to unauthorized access into others' accounts or other computer networks, such as:
+- b.
+Deleting, copying, modifying, or forging other users' names, emails, files, or data; disguising one's identity, impersonating other users, or sending anonymous email; - c.
+Damaging computer equipment, files, data or the network in any way, including intentionally accessing, transmitting or downloading computer viruses or other harmful files or programs, or disrupting any computer system performance; - d.
+Using any Network computer to pursue "hacking," internal or external to the Network, or attempting to access information protected by privacy laws; or - e.
+Accessing, transmitting or downloading large files, including "chain letters" or any type of "pyramid schemes". - Engaging in uses that jeopardize access or lead to unauthorized access into others' accounts or other computer networks, such as: - a.
+Using another's account password(s) or identifier(s); - b.
+Interfering with other users' ability to access their account(s); or - c.
+Disclosing anyone's password to others or allowing them to use another's account(s). - Using the network or Internet for Commercial purposes: - a.
+Using the Internet for personal financial gain; - b.
+Using the Internet for personal advertising, promotion, or financial gain; or - c.
+Conducting for-profit business activities and/or engaging in non-government related fundraising or public relations activities such as solicitation for religious purposes, lobbying for personal political purposes.